-All City Facilities are CLOSED to the public until further notice in response to Governor's Order.
+All City Facilities are CLOSED for normal business to the public until further notice in response to Governor's Order.

 The public closure affects City Hall, SeaTac Community Center, Senior Center, Valley Ridge Community/Teen Center and the Maintenance Facility.